Link

 map

 If we looked at the original shader, its likely we could find a way to optimize it a little bit and make it faster, which would give a bit of extra perf.
 The other draws use simple shaders and are fast to run, there is just a lot of them and they are fairly heavy in polycount.
+RGP tells us that we have 97% of the gpu work on the pixel shader, so whatever those terrain shaders are doing, their pixel shader is extremely heavy and its the main cost, with the vertex shader not mattering much.

-Similarly, there is nothing really out of the ordinary on the character draws.
-They are forward lit, but their shaders are not really that complicated, and they are high in polycount due to fidelity.
 There is one issue, and is the gbuffers.
 The normals are stored in a 4 channel 16 bit per channel float texture, but normals do not require this.
 Most games store normals as rgb 8 bit, with then using the 4th alpha channel for something else.
-Alternatively, one can use a 2-channel 16 bit texture, but use octahedral encoding for those normals, halving the size required.
+Alternatively, one can use a 2-channel 16 bit texture, but use octahedral encoding for those normals, halving the size required while improving quality vs the 8 bit 3-channel.
 When doing a gbuffer, the biggest performance bottleneck is always memory bandwidth due to the data you end up storing per pixel, so trying to find the most optimal way of encoding that data saves a lot of performance.

 The issue is yet again, due to bandwidth and the overdraw caused by the lights.

-map In renderdoc, we can select the Overlay: Quad Overdraw (pass) option to check the overdraw of a given renderpass.
-This go through the colors of the rainbow towards white depending on how much the scene overdraws.
+map Renderdoc can select a display mode “Overlay: Quad Overdraw (pass)” option to check the overdraw of a given renderpass.
+This goes through the colors of the rainbow towards white depending on how much the geometry in the scene overdraws.
 If you have light blue, its already a warning. this goes much further beyond.

-A lot of the postprocessing and several effects apply layers of effects on top of each other, each as a fullscreen quad.
+A lot of the postprocessing and several effects apply layers of effects on top of each other, each as a full-screen quad.
 This means that at every one of them, it needs to load the memory for those pixels, do the postprocessing calculations, and store it back.
-If instead of this it did it in 1 quad (or compute shader) that does multiple things at once, its very likely to be a significant performance win.
-The transparency and vfx draws here dont take much time, basically negligible at the side of the fullscreen quads.
-Of those 5.5 miliseconds of transparency, postfx, and UI, around 3.5 to 4 of them are spent due to the overhead of doing fullscreen quads over and over.
+If instead of this it did it in 1 quad (or compute shader) that does multiple things at once, its likely to be a significant performance win.
+The transparency and vfx draws here dont take much time, basically negligible at the side of the full-screen quads.
+Of those 5.5 milliseconds of transparency, postfx, and UI, around 3.5 to 4 of them are spent due to the overhead of doing full-screen quads over and over.
 A lot of those do make sense and are needed as they are, like for the bloom lighting effect, but that entire pipeline could be significantly optimized by merging shaders.

 With this whole analysis, how fast could the game run?
 Assuming no changes on assets, just optimizing the rendering code itself.